 - You are there regularly, interacting with your audience and making yourself personable and able to be “known.”

-- People enjoy your content and decide to give your product a try.
+- People enjoy your content (and your personality!) and decide to give your product a try.
 You’ve earned their trust and they decide to go for it.

 - Their FRIENDS all start out again at #1!